syaiful6/koka-overlay/README.md

 # Nix Flake for Koka

-This repository is a Nix flake packaging the [Koka](https://github.com/koka-lang/koka).
+This repository is a Nix flake packaging the [Koka](https://github.com/koka-lang/koka) compiler.
+Only a few versions defined currently.

+## TODO

+- Allow to build [Koka](https://github.com/koka-lang/koka) compiler from source.
+- List more old Koka versions in `sources.json`.

 ## Credits